zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/codebuild/_next-steps.md

 # ================================================================================

 next_step_guidance: >
     We recommend you continue learning about porting cloud applications to the Arm architecture for increased performance and cost savings.
-The learning path on MongoDB is a great next step.
+The learning path on intrinsics is a great next step.

 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

-recommended_path: "/learning-paths/cloud/mongodb/"
+recommended_path: "/learning-paths/cloud/intrinsics/"
 # Link to the next learning path being recommended.